jonfunk21/ProteusAI/README.md

 # Instruct Shiny Server to run applications as the user "shiny"
 run_as shiny;

+# Never delete logs regardless of the their exit code
+preserve_logs true;

+# Do not replace errors with the generic error message, show them as they are
+sanitize_errors false;

 # Define a server that listens on port 80
 server {
   listen 80;